PendulumToken/whitepaper/pages/index.md

-# Whitepaper: Pendulum Attention Marketplace
+# Pendulum Whitepaper

-<h3 style="font-weight: 300; color: gray;">A decentralized personal attention marketplace on the Ethereum blockchain.</h3>
+<h2 class="thin">The engine to drive the decentralized future of time on the Ethereum blockchain.</h2>

 ## Where to start?

-* [Introducing Decentralized Attention Marketplace](./introduction) describes attention markets, its current problems, and our proposed solution.
+* [Introduction](./introduction) describes the attention economy, its current problems, and our vision.
-* [Ping Protocol](./protocol) provides an overview and design of the platform for a decentralized attention marketplace.
+* [Pendulum Protocol Overview](./protocol) outlines the various mechanisms.
+* [Smart Pricing](./pricing) covers the market-based pricing of people's time.
+* [Trust Graph and Reputation](./reputation) covers trust and reputation between peers.
+* [Relevance Mechanism](./relevance) explains the relevance matching based on people's skills and affinities.
+* [Staking Mechanism](./staking) illustrates the skin-in-the-game staking for makers, takers, and verifiers.
-* [Token Mechanism](./token) outlines the Ping token model and its utilities.
+* [Use Cases](./use-cases) outlines the various use cases and analysis.
-* [Business Model](./business_model) describes our business plan, competitive analysis, and various use cases.
-* [Current Progress and Future Roadmap](./roadmap) lists our completed, ongoing, and future milestones.
+* [Roadmap](./roadmap) lists our completed, ongoing, and future milestones.
-* [Meet the Team](./team) presents our team, advisors, and supporters.
+* [Meet the team](./team) presents our team, advisors, and supporters.

 ## About this document